Inspiration from 9,000 Miles Away

 That morning marked the beginning of this book.

-That voice did not change everything at once.
+The voice did not change everything at once.
 Instead, it lit a slow spark that led me back to a path I had not walked in decades.
 After twenty‑three years of creative silence, I chose to return to the page, giving myself a second chance at a dream I had long set aside.

 From there, the kitchen and the page began to converse.